Issyk-Kul: History

-Issyk-Kul Lake was a stopover on the Silk Road, a land route for travelers from the Far East to Europe.
-The great Chinese Buddhist scholar-monk Xuanzang passed by this lake and noted the details in the classic travelogue Great Tang Records on the Western Regions in the 7th century.
-The lake was once a part of the territory of Qing dynasty of China and was ceded to Russia – along with the surrounding territory – after the Treaty of Tarbagatai.
+Issyk-Kul was a stopover on the Silk Road, a land route for travelers from the Far East to Europe.
+The great Chinese Buddhist scholar-monk Xuanzang passed by this lake and noted it in the classic travelogue Great Tang Records on the Western Regions in the 7th century.
+The lake was once a part of the territory of the Qing dynasty of China and was ceded to Russia—along with the surrounding territory—after the Treaty of Tarbagatai.
 In Manchu/Mongol records, the lake was known as Temurtu-Nor, or "Iron Lake".

 Many historians believe that the lake was the point of origin for the Black Death that plagued Europe and Asia during the early and mid-14th century.
 In 2022, researchers reported on the analysis of preserved genetic material from seven individuals buried in two cemeteries near Issyk-Kul and determined that the Black Death was present there in 1338 or 1339.
-The plague first infected people in a small, nearby settlement of traders eight years before it devastated Eurasia, killing 60 percent of the population, having traveled along trade routes.
+The plague first infected people in a nearby settlement of traders eight years before it devastated Eurasia, killing 60 percent of the population, having traveled along trade routes.
 The lake's status as a byway for travelers allowed the plague to spread across these continents via medieval merchants who unknowingly carried infested vermin along with them.